TurBoss/blt/doc/tree.rst

   **-exact** *labelString*
     Matches each node with the label *labelString*.

-  **-excludes** *nodeList*
+  **-exclude** *pattern*
-    Exclude any node in the list *nodeList* from the search.  *NodeList* is a list of node IDs.
-The subnodes of an excluded node are still examined.
+    Exclude matching nodes that are in *nodeList*.  *NodeList* is a list of node IDs.
+Only the node itself is excluded.
+The descendants of excluded nodes are not automatically excluded.

   **-exec** *cmdPrefix*
     Invokes a TCL command *cmdPrefix* for each matching node.
 Before *cmdPrefix* is invoked, the node ID is appended.
 The return code of *cmdPrefix* controls how processing continues.

     **ok**
       Processing continues normally.